manifoldxyz/creator-core-extensions-solidity/README.md

-# creator-core-extensions-solidity

-## The Manifold Creator Core Extension Applications (Apps) Contracts
+# The Manifold Creator Core Extension Applications (Apps) Contracts

 **A library of base implementations and examples Apps for use with [Manifold Creator Core](https://github.com/manifoldxyz/creator-core-solidity).**